-You gain more success when you don’t establish labels on food as good or bad, in the rules or not.
-While eating a mostly wholesome diet is best for your health, eating things that you love it an important part of that!
+You gain more success when you don't establish labels on food as good or bad, in the rules or not.
+While eating a mostly wholesome diet is best for your health, eating things that you love is an important part of that!

 Your relationship with food is like your relationship with people.
 When it's not going well, when it's filled with negativity and guilt, then it's unhealthy.

 Relationships with anything should make you feel happy, confident and non judged.
 You should feel free to do what works for you at any given time and still maintain the relationship.